MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/nblapi/ns-nblapi-net_buffer_list_pool_parameters.md

 ### -field Flags
 The following flag is defined:
 #### NET_BUFFER_LIST_POOL_FLAG_VERIFY 0x00000001
 If this flag is set, NDIS will not immediately reuse NET_BUFFER_LISTs from this pool.
-Instead, allocations will be marked as no-access upon freeing, so that drivers can detect use-after-free bugs.
+Instead, allocations will be marked as no-access when they are freed so that drivers can detect use-after-free bugs.

 ## -remarks